al1kss/unit3_project/README.md

 );
 ```
 #### Menu Data (menu.sql):
-The 'menu' table holds details of each pizza item, such as the name, description, price, and image filename.
+The `menu` table holds details of each pizza item, such as the name, description, price, and image filename.
 This design ensures that menu items are unique and contain all the necessary details for display:
 ```.py
 CREATE TABLE IF NOT EXISTS menu(
     id INTEGER PRIMARY KEY AUTOINCREMENT,